 Designation of an Acting Chair: Depending on the circumstances, the Chair or Vice Chair may temporarily appoint any member to act as Chair in those situations where the physical presence of a Chair is desirable to facilitate conducting the meeting.

-Purpose and Conduct of Meetings: The Commission holds six types of meetings: (1) Committee meetings designed to review and revise the Commission’s standards, disclosures, forms, acceptability process, and other sections of the Report of Activities, (2) Commission meetings for the purpose of adopting revisions to the standards, disclosures, forms, acceptability process, and other sections of the Report of Activities, (3) Commission meetings for the purpose of reviewing model submissions, (4) Commission meetings for reviewing model acceptability, (5) Commission meetings to consider an appeal by a modeling organization if a model is not found to be acceptable by the Commission, and (6) planning workshops for the purpose of discussing, studying, and educating Commission members on scientific advances and new developments in the fields of meteorology, engineering, actuarial science, statistics, and computer science.
-The discussions from these workshops
+Purpose and Conduct of Meetings: The Commission holds eight types of meetings: (1) Committee meetings designed to review and revise the Commission’s standards, disclosures, forms, acceptability process, and other sections of the Report of Activities, (2) Commission meetings for the purpose of adopting revisions to the standards, disclosures, forms, acceptability process, and other sections of the Report of Activities, (3) Commission meetings for the purpose of reviewing model submissions, (4) Commission meetings for reviewing model acceptability, (5) Commission meetings to consider an appeal by a modeling organization if a model is not found to be acceptable by the Commission, (6) planning workshops for the purpose of discussing, studying, and educating Commission members on scientific advances and new developments in the fields of meteorology, engineering, actuarial science, statistics, and computer science, (7) Executive Committee meetings to review and prioritize any ideas, issues, and/or concepts for consideration by the Commission, and (8) Commission meetings to vote on the recommendations of the Executive Committee.
+The discussions from the planning workshops

 may be used in planning for future standards, disclosures, and forms.
 The meetings to review model acceptability may involve the discussion of modeling organization trade secrets.
 The Commission shall conduct the portion of a meeting where trade secrets used in the design and construction of the hurricane loss model are discussed as a closed meeting.
 Each type of meeting is discussed below.